paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

 - `hrbrthemes`, `ggtext` and `patchwork` -- a set of good-looking `ggplot` themes, tools to use markdown-formatted text in plots, and a plot-composer to patch together different plots
 - `zoo` -- a time-series library used to discretize the dataset
 - `R.utils` -- misc helper functions
+- `kableExtra` -- to create and export nice-looking tables

 ## How to run the analysis